medined/D4M_Schema/docs/data_distribution.md

  * (m, z]
  * (z, +inf)

-The parenthesis symbols represent inclusion while the square brackets represent exclusion .
-So the first table does not include 'a' but the second table does.
+The square bracket symbol represents inclusion while the parenthesis symbol represents exclusion.
+So the first tablet includes 'a' but the second tablet does not.

 Inside Accumulo's metdata table these tablets are described like this: